 Erica Olsen, Co-Founder and COO of OnStrategy, explains how to write a vision statement that inspires.
-A vision statement answers the question where.
-It explains where your organization is headed and acts like a north star guiding everyone in your organization to the same place.
+A vision statement explains where your organization is headed and acts like a north star guiding everyone to the same place.

 For more resources on building your strategic plan, view our Essentials Guide to Strategic Planning.